charliek902/Uber_Project/README.md

-Practice for concurrency and Web sockets
+Simulation of uber: practice of concurrency and Web sockets